jpowie01/CUDA-DNN-MNIST/README.md

  on a MNIST dataset in pure C++ CUDA code.

 **NOTE:** This project is still under development and was created only for fun and to pass CUDA project on my University.
-In case you want to use it for anything else than experiments and self-learning - DO NOT DO IT! :)
+Do not use it for anything except experiments - I cannot guarantee that it will work! :)

+Feel free to fork, implement and experiment on your own!

 ## How to run?